 The star of the show is the magnetic wireless charging pad that sticks an iPhone 12 or 13 at a convenient upward angle for easy viewing on your desk as it charges.
 On the rear of the orb are three power outlets, two USB-C ports, and two USB-A ports.
 It’s a little power smorgasbord designed to keep your desk or workspace a bit tidier with lots of charging on tap.
 The maximum output is 65W, which is enough to charge a MacBook Air via its USB-C port.
 But be mindful that if you have a ton of stuff plugged into the charging orb, you’re not going to get peak charging speeds.

-The orb-shaped Anker MagGo combines a desktop magnetic wireless charging stand for iPhone 12 and 13 models with a three-outlet power strip.
+The orb-shaped Anker MagGo combines a desktop magnetic wireless charging stand for newer iPhone models with a three-outlet power strip.
 It also has two USB-C ports, two USB-A ports, and a total of 65W of power output.

 If you missed out on one of the best deals during Prime Day last week, the Sony WF-1000XM4 earbuds selling for a new low of $198, you’ve got a chance to save even more.
 That is, if you’re cool with buying a refurbished model.
 Secondipity is selling the popular Sony noise-canceling earbuds in refurbished condition for $128.99 in either black or silver.
 I know secondhand earbuds may gross some folks out, but Secondipity claims that these should have minimal-to-no evidence of wear and tear.
 They come with original accessories.
 Plus, you get a 90-day warranty and a 30-day return window if they’re not up to snuff.